kevholmes/progressbar/README.md

 A very simple thread-safe progress bar which should work on every OS without problems.
 I needed a progressbar for [croc](https://github.com/schollz/croc) and everything I tried had problems, so I made another one.
 In order to be OS agnostic I do not plan to support [multi-line outputs](https://github.com/schollz/progressbar/issues/6).

+## rocket launch feature

+We'll launch a low orbit 10g satellite and progressbar will support this.

 ## Install

 ```